Sanderi44/Arduino_Yun_Comm/README.md

 	nano /etc/hosts
 	<ip of Yun> <name of Yun>
 	//Save and exit
+10. Make sure that the arduino library is in your Libraries folder.
+Also, make sure that the python library is in your PATH.

 Now you can write code via ssh with nano or vi.
-To copy files to the yun use scp.
+You can copy files to the yun with scp.

 ## Use
+To use this library you need to write python code on the Linux side and use:
+	from Communication import Communication

+On the arduino side, simply add:
+	#include <Arduino_Yun_Comm.h>

+See the example files in each folder to more detailed use.